jasperyzh/jy.com/src/content/docs/memory-bank/00-ai-instructions.md

 - Follow existing naming conventions (PascalCase for components)
 - Organize imports with third-party imports first, then internal
 - Keep components focused and single-purpose
+- Style base HTML elements (p, h1-h6, a, etc.) via CSS variables, not in components
+- Keep component styling focused on layout, positioning, and component-specific visuals

 ## When Suggesting Changes